snkennedy21/JWT_Auth/README.md

 - Access Tokens and Refresh Tokens are used to provide a positive user experience that doesn't require users to continuously submit their login credentials in order to stay authenticated.
 - Default expiration time of Access Tokens is 1 minute
 - Default expiration time of Refresh Tokens is 24 hours
+- These values can be changed in the `.env` file
 - As long as the user visits the website before the Refresh Token expires, they will never be signed out
 ![Diagram Of Authentication Flow](./resources/auth-diagram.png)